A BRIEF HISTORY OF MALAYSIA

 On December 8 1941 the Japanese invaded Malay Peninsula and they quickly overran it.
 The last British troops withdrew across the straits into Singapore Island on 31 January 1942.
 The Japanese invaded Singapore on 8 February 1942.
 The last British troops surrendered on 15 February 1942.
 This was a military disaster for the British.
 Meanwhile Japanese troops invaded Borneo.
 They captured Kuching on 25 December 1941 and Jesselton (Kota Kinabalu) on 8 January 1942.
 During the Japanese occupation the Chinese were treated the most harshly.
 Indians were treated less harshly.

 MALAYA BECOMES INDEPENDENT

 In 1944, when the Japanese faced defeat, the British government decided to join all the Malayan states (except Singapore) into a single unified state called the Malayan Union.
 (Singapore would be a separate crown colony).
 However there was so much opposition to this plan it was scrapped.
 Instead on 1 February 1948 the Federation of Malaya was formed.

 Meanwhile Malayan nationalism was growing.
-The first Malay organisation was the Kesatuan Melayu Singapuru, or Singapore Malay Union, which was formed in 1926.
+The first Malay organisation was the Kesatuan Melayu Singapura, or Singapore Malay Union, which was formed in 1926.
 Others quickly followed it.
-In 1946 Malay organisations joined together to form the Pertuuhan Kebangsaan Melayu Bersatu, the United Malays National Organisation.
+In 1946 Malay organisations joined together to form the Pertubuhan Kebangsaan Melayu Bersatu, the United Malays National Organisation.